Madame-Aehm/CAB-Project-4-Spikes/spike22/notes.md

 - We'll also need to update our user Schema to include an image.
 This will just be a string URL for the image that we will already have uploaded to Cloudinary.
 This is a good opportunity to demonstrate the 'default' property, which I'll set to the URL of the sample image I already uploaded.
 If this property isn't included on the user object, or the value is set to **undefined**, then the default will be applied.
 Any other value (including **null** or an empty string) will still be stored in the database!

 - We're going to create a function using [Multer](https://github.com/expressjs/multer#readme) to act as middleware on any routes that will recieve a file to be uploaded.
-In our `utils`, create a `.js` file for all multer functions (you might decide to write more, later).
+This won't be our only middleware, so create a folder for 'middlewares', and then create a `.js` file for all multer functions (you might decide to write more, later).
 Here, we'll write and export this function:

 ```js
 import multer from "multer";